Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Analysis of DNNs Based on the Transformation Complexity

 \textbf{Validation of the utility of the complexity loss.} The complexity loss reduced the transformation complexity and the gap between the training loss and the testing loss.
 We added the complexity loss to the last four gating layers in each DNN to train the residual MLP\footnote{The residual MLP had the similar architecture to the one in the \textit{Findings from residual networks} paragraph in Section~\ref{sec:exp}, with 10 FC layers and 9 ReLU layers.
 Both inputs and features were 3072-d vectors.}, ResNet-20/32~\cite{he2016deep} (RN-20/32) on the CIFAR-10 dataset, and to train ResNet-18/34 (RN-18/34) on the first ten classes in the Tiny ImageNet dataset.
 We repeatedly trained these DNNs with different values of $\lambda$.
 In particular, when $\lambda=0$, DNNs were learned only with $\mathcal{L}_{\textrm{task}}$, which can be taken as baselines.

 Figure~\ref{fig:minimum} shows the complexity and the gap between the training loss and the testing loss of DNNs learned with different $\lambda$ values.
 We found that $H(\Sigma)$ usually decreased along with the increase of $\lambda$. $I(X;\Sigma;Y)$ also decreased along with the increase of $\lambda$, which verified that the complexity effectively reduced the model's complexity.
 We also found that the decrease of transformation complexity reduced the gap between the testing loss and the training loss.

-Figure~\ref{fig:rel-loss}(left) further demonstrated the positive correlation between the transformation complexity and the gap between the training loss and the testing loss.
+Figure~\ref{fig:rel-loss}(left) demonstrated the positive correlation between the transformation complexity and the gap between the training loss and the testing loss.
 We assigned different weights $\lambda$ of the complexity loss to learn residual MLPs with different transformation complexities, using the CIFAR-10 dataset.
 We found that when the transformation complexity was high, the positive correlation was significant.
 This positive correlation further validated the effectiveness of the complexity loss on reducing the gap between the training loss and the testing loss.
 Moreover, Figure~\ref{fig:rel-loss}(right) shows that the testing loss dropped significantly when we increased the weight $\lambda$ of the complexity loss.
-Appendix \ref{subsec:app_compare_l1_l2} also shows that the complexity loss was superior to traditional { $L_1$} and { $L_2$} regularization methods, in terms of maintaining the classification accuracy and decreasing the model complexity.
+Appendix \ref{subsec:app_compare_l1_l2} also shows that the complexity loss was superior to traditional {$L_1$} and {$L_2$} regularization methods, in terms of maintaining the classification accuracy and decreasing the model complexity.

-Note that during the training process with the complexity loss, the activation rate { $a_{l,d}$} of the { $l$}-th gating layer would change ({ $C_l$} in Eq. (\ref{eq:negative_HS}) may change), thus the entanglement of gating states { $TC(\Sigma_l)$} would not necessarily increase along with the decrease of the complexity.
+Note that during the training process with the complexity loss, the activation rate {$a_{l,d}$} of the {$l$}-th gating layer would change ({$C_l$} in Eq. (\ref{eq:negative_HS}) may change), thus the entanglement of gating states {$TC(\Sigma_l)$} would not necessarily increase along with the decrease of the complexity.
 The more entangled representations usually indicate more redundant features.